mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/installation.md

 ### Step 4: Configure the driver

-By default, `libmongoc` installs into `/usr/local`.
-To configure mongocxx for installation into `/usr/local` as well, use the following `cmake` command:
+On Unix systems, `libmongoc` installs into `/usr/local` by default.
+To configure `mongocxx` for installation into `/usr/local` as well, use the following `cmake` command:

 (***NOTE***: The trailing `..` below is important!
 Don't omit it.)